Leztin/Leztin/README.md

 ## About me

-- 🎓 Graduated in Economics and Political Science from Rey Juan Carlos University.
+- 🎓 Graduated in Economics and Political Science from Universidad Rey Juan Carlos.
 Extraordinary Award for the Double Degree in the 2021-2022 academic year.
 Grade: 9.1/10.
-- 💼 Official Master's in Data Science and Business Intelligence from Complutense University of Madrid.
+- 💼 Official Master's in Data Science and Business Intelligence from Universidad Complutense de Madrid.
 Extraordinary Award for the Master's Degree in the 2022-2023 academic year.
 Grade: 9.8/10.
 - 🧮 Academic Specialization in Data Mining and Business Analytics from the SAS Institute.
 - 🤖 Visualizing data and programming in R, Python, SQL and SAS.
 Also in Power BI.